bd808/bd808.github.com/source/_posts/2013-10-27-planning-work-in-a-sprint.markdown

 had success with a process that starts with finding dependencies.
 The team looks at the stories and tries to determine their rough interdependencies.
 The goal here is to identify communication interfaces that need to be specified and sequential implementation order dependencies.
-The team also looks for ares of uncertainty that could be resolved with tech spikes and/or further investigation of the requirements.
+The team also looks for areas of uncertainty that could be resolved with tech spikes and/or further investigation of the requirements.

 Once you've got the dependencies sorted, start breaking down the most obvious